|

 More on my web page Stereogram

-Shadow pictures of a rotating
+of a rotating cube

 |

-For several years the "Deutsche Museum" in Munich has the department
+For several years the "Deutsche Museum" in Munich has

-and a rectangle with a middle line).
+with diagonal and a rectangle with a middle line).

-You don't believe that these figures come from a cube and must look
+You don't believe that these figures come from a cube

-on top of each other.
-An axis (red) is interrupted in the middle. |
+in opposite lie on top of each other.
+An axis (red) is interrupted in the

 Building a Cube top